KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 Other

-   - **Misc.EMG_MuscleCopies**: array with names of muscle from which input EMG-data will be coupled.
-The second muscle will be driven with the EMG-data from the first one.

    - **Misc.newModelFile**: character array with the name you want to give to the OpenSim model with estimated parameters.

 ## Output arguments